EXXETA/exxeta.github.io/_posts/2018-10-30-machine_learning_use_cases.md

 A lot of support channels are separated into several categories and for each of them there are specialists to respond to the specific customer requests.
-To get directed to the right support channel, either the customer has to pick the right one themselves or a member of the customer support staff needs to do so.
+To get directed to the right support channel, either the customers have to pick the right one themselves or a member of the customer support staff needs to do so.
 Classifying text into predefined categories is a classical task in machine learning and can therefore be automated.
 If you have historical data where client feedback is directed to the correct support channel,